October 21st, 2019 Last Updated on: July 6th, 2021

 She, her husband, and her children were relocated to present-day Oklahoma after eventually surrendering to the American government.
 Unfortunately, her story ended in tragedy after she died of malaria while her husband was in prison for fighting and killing a Cheyenne chief.
 After hearing about his wife’s death, he hung himself in prison, according to the Helena Independent Record.

 She is known for escorting a new mother and her infant across the Chihuahuan Desert from Mexico to the Mescalero Apache Reservation to escape the fighting and death.
 Not only did Lozen safely deliver them to their final destination, but she also escaped gunfire, stole a horse, killed for food, and acquired much-needed tools and provisions along the way.
+She's so much more than a Native American who could fight—she's an outright legend.

 Lozen and others attempted to negotiate a peace treaty with the Americans but failed, and sadly she died of tuberculosis while imprisoned in Alabama.
+She was an American Indian hero and an easy inclusion on our list of amazing Native American women.

 Sarah Winnemucca (1844–1891)

 When her family and neighbors were forced onto a reservation, she became an advocate for her people and even became a language interpreter for the military in that area.
-She later went on to fight for reform for the Paiute community.
+She later went on to fight for reform for the Paiute tribe.

 Sarah Winnemucca’s voice still resonates today through her autobiography, “Life Among the Paiutes.”
 According to the Smithsonian, it's “the first English narrative by a Native American woman.”
 The book “voices a thoughtful critique of Anglo-American culture while recounting the fraught legacy of federal lands, including Nevada’s Pyramid Lake and Oregon’s Malheur region, recently the site of a militia takeover.”